run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Define environment variables to be set in the container.
 To set multiple values add the flag multiple times (``-e BATCH_SIZE=50 -e LEARNING_RATE=0.2``) or separate by a comma (``-e BATCH_SIZE:50,LEARNING_RATE:0.2``)

 --gpu double | -g double
-> Number of GPUs to allocation to the Job.
+> Number of GPUs to allocate to the Job.
 The default is no allocated GPUs. the GPU value can be an integer or a fraction between 0 and 1.

 --host-ipc